‘People Are Going to Die’ in This Election: Wisconsin Votes

 President Donald Trump has also weighed in on the state’s supreme court contest, with little concern for the optics of encouraging in person voting during a public health crisis.
 Just days before, Trump had told the country “this is going to be a very painful, very, very painful two weeks,” when it came to the coronavirus pandemic.

-The election also meant some voters had to make the kind of hard decisions about their health and well being that would have largely gone untouched during any normal time.
+The election also meant some voters had to make the kind of hard decisions about their health and well being that would have been unnecessary during any normal time.

 “Thank God I have a car and I had the time to do that, but for the people that can’t, this paints a bigger picture of the state of our politics,” Kenney said.